datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_18/README.md

 ### Classroom Activities

+- The plan ahead
+- Test Exam hand-back
-- Tries and text mining
+- 'Tries' and text mining
 - KD-Trees
 - Final Mandatory Project 5 assignment handed-out.
 Topic can be chosen between three, which we will defined in Class.